Hello Bachata Fest Jack and Jill Competition

 a.
 The festival must offer a minimum of one division for contestants to compete in.

-2. Contestant Minimum
+2. Competitor Minimum

 3. Scoring